Toyota Tundra: Sales

-After being on the market for more than a decade, the Tundra has about 17% of the full-size half-ton market.
+After being on the market for more than a decade, the Tundra had about 17% of the full-size half-ton market.

 In 2000, Toyota sold 107,798 Tundras, compared to the Toyota T100 pickup that sold roughly around 50,000 units.
 By 2005, Toyota managed to sell 126,529 units.

 With the added capacity of the San Antonio plant, Toyota planned to sell around 200,000 Tundras for 2007.
 Toyota missed its sales target for 2007, selling just under 200,000 vehicles.
 In comparison, for 2007, GMC Sierra sales were over 12,000 more than Tundra, Chevrolet Silverado was more than 422,000 over Tundra, and the Ford F-150 was once again the sales leader with 756,980 units that same year.

-Around 70-80% of the Tundra sales are the 5.7 L versions, and 46% are the Crew Max.
-The standard cab versions are selling at a slower rate than expected.
+Around 70–80% of the Tundra sales were the 5.7 L versions, and 46% were the CrewMax.
+The standard cab versions were selling at a slower rate than expected.

 International markets

-As of 2015, the Tundra is sold in the United States, Canada, Mexico, Panama, Honduras, Bolivia, Chile, and the French territory of New Caledonia in LHD configuration only.
+As of 2015, the Tundra was sold in the United States, Canada, Mexico, Panama, Honduras, Bolivia, Chile, and the French territory of New Caledonia in LHD configuration only.

-The Tundra also has a grey import presence in several countries that include Japan, China, Australia, the Philippines, Cambodia, Switzerland, the Middle East, and Sweden.
+The Tundra also has a grey import presence in several countries that include Japan, Taiwan, China, Australia, the Philippines, Cambodia, Switzerland, the Middle East, and Sweden.

+Three hundred Tundra trucks are being leased in Australia, starting in November 2023, as part of Toyota Australia's testing program whereby feedback is sought from the lessees.
+These trucks are assembled in the U.S. and remanufactured to RHD by the Walkinshaw Group.
+Toyota Australia and Toyota Motor Company eventually announced in November 2024 to sell the Tundra in the Australian market starting from Q2 2025.